 Assuming the public school system didn’t crush your soul, learning is a great activity.
 It expands your viewpoint.
 It gives you new knowledge you can use to improve your life.
+It is important for your personal growth.
 Even if you discount the worldly benefits, the act of learning can be a source of enjoyment.

 “I have never let my schooling interfere with my education.” — Mark Twain